Australian winemakers press PM to end rift with China

 Battaglene said Australian government lobbying had seen wine shipments begin to slowly flow again into China, but a backlog remained.

 “As you know, customs in any country can carry out spot checks on some products from relevant companies.
-This is normal enforcement behavior.
+This is normal enforcement behaviour.
 The aim is to protect consumer rights.
 Communication between the two countries customs is smooth,” the Chinese foreign ministry spokeswoman said.

-According to Hua’s understanding, since China and Australia signed their free trade deal, the two customs authorities have set up an effective communication system to handle in a timely way any problems that arise, she said.
+Hua added that according to her understanding, since China and Australia signed their free trade deal, the two customs authorities have set up an effective communication system to handle in a timely way any problems that arise.

 Australia’s wine exports to China were worth A$848 million last year and are forecast to top A$1 billion in 2018, according to government figures, although some analysts now say those hopes look optimistic.